tiaagosr/graphql-noob/README.md

 # Intro
 Just a simple GraphQL (ExpressJS) + React (NextJS) playground, using the simplest replicable infra.
 Batteries included!

+Code examples retrieved from "The GraphQL Guide" (2020).

 # Requirements
 - Docker